8.3 filename: VFAT and computer-generated 8.3 filenames

+During the 2001 Microsoft antitrust case, the names MICROS~1 and MICROS~2 were humorously used to refer to the companies that might exist after a proposed split of Microsoft.

 NTFS, a file system used by the Windows NT family, supports LFNs natively, but 8.3 names are still available for legacy applications.
-This can optionally be disabled to improve performance in situations where large numbers of similarly named files exist in the same folder.
+Windows NTVDM are known to use 8.3 names.
+This can optionally be disabled system-wide to improve performance in situations where large numbers of similarly named files exist in the same folder.
+8.3 filename creation can be disabled system-wide and/or per-volume, and existing 8.3 filenames can be stripped using fsutil or a Registry key.

 The ISO 9660 file system (mainly used on compact discs) has similar limitations at the most basic Level 1, with the additional restriction that directory names cannot contain extensions and that some characters (notably hyphens) are not allowed in filenames.
 Level 2 allows filenames of up to 31 characters, more compatible with classic AmigaOS and classic Mac OS filenames.

+On VFAT and NTFS file systems, 8.3 filenames are stored as ANSI encoding, for backward-compatibility.

+The ReFS no longer supports 8.3 filenames.

 Compatibility

 This legacy technology is used in a wide range of products and devices, as a standard for interchanging information, such as compact flash cards used in cameras.
-VFAT LFN long filenames introduced by Windows 95/98/ME retained compatibility.
-But the VFAT LFN used on NT-based systems (Windows NT/2K/XP) uses a modified 8.3 shortname.
+VFAT LFN long filenames introduced by Windows 95/98/ME retained compatibility, but the VFAT LFN used on NT-based systems (Windows NT/2K/XP) uses a modified 8.3 shortname.

 If a filename contains only lowercase letters, or is a combination of a lowercase basename with an uppercase extension, or vice versa; and has no special characters, and fits within the 8.3 limits, a VFAT entry is not created on Windows NT and later versions such as XP.
 Instead, two bits in byte 0x0c of the directory entry are used to indicate that the filename should be considered as entirely or partially lowercase.
 Specifically, bit 4 means lowercase extension and bit 3 lowercase basename, which allows for combinations such as example.TXT or HELLO.txt but not Mixed.txt.
 Few other operating systems support this.
 This creates a backward-compatibility filename mangling problem with older Windows versions (95, 98, ME) that see all-uppercase filenames if this extension has been used, and therefore can change the capitalization of a file when it is transported, such as on a USB flash drive.
 This can cause problems for operating systems that do not exhibit the case-insensitive filename behavior as DOS and Windows do.
 Linux will recognize this extension when reading; the mount option shortname determines whether this feature is used when writing.

-For MS-DOS you may use Henrik Haftmann's DOSLFN.
+For MS-DOS, Henrik Haftmann's DOSLFN may be used.